dhutapratama/docs/helpers.md

 <a name="introduction"></a>
 ## Introduction

-Laravel includes a variety of global "helper" PHP functions.
+Lets includes a variety of global "helper" PHP functions.
 Many of these functions are used by the framework itself; however, you are free to use them in your own applications if you find them convenient.

 <a name="available-methods"></a>
 ## Available Methods